-Samy asking his audience if there was an app that allowed you to schedule Twitter Threads.
+Samy asked his audience if there was an app that allowed you to schedule Twitter Threads.
 There were none.
-The minute he realised that, he started coding.
+The minute he realized that he started coding.
 A couple of days later the MVP was ready and he invited people that responded to his original tweet to join the closed beta.

 Scarcity builds interest

 The closed beta was limited to just a few spots and that immediately created scarcity around our app.
 People were interested but not everyone could get in (yet).
 This is an important first step in building a loyal following for your project.
 Don’t be scared to launch an MVP that’s really minimal.
 People like to be the first to test something out even if it doesn’t solve all their problems yet.
 Just get some fans on board who can give you feedback early on so you don’t build the wrong stuff.

 The Brand Bank

 Who isn’t sick and tired of seeing ads on their timeline, news sites, anywhere on the internet really?
 It’s something we’ve been very aware of: people hate ads.
 Every time I see an ad from a company their perceived value decreases a bit.
 Every time I see them creating something of value (a cool product, a new feature) they add something to their perceived value.

 I can’t remember where I learned the term brand bank but I think it’s a great way to look at your own project/brand.
 Big brands just flip the ads switch and they’ll see an uplift in revenue.
 That’s not how you should do marketing with your (indie) project.

 As a developer, you’re in the best position to do growth marketing by adding value to your brand bank instead of subtracting.
 Use engineered marketing to create an interest in your brand and product.
 This YouTube video explains it well.